hoangduytran/blender-manual/manual/editors/preferences/system.rst

    Allocates resources across multiple GPUs rather than duplicating data, effectively freeing up space for larger scenes.
 Note that in order for this option to be available, the GPUs must be connected together with a high bandwidth communication protocol.

    Currently only NVLink on Nvidia GPUs is supported.

 MetalRT (Experimental)
    MetalRT for ray tracing uses less memory for scenes which use curves extensively, and can give better performance in specific cases.
+   This feature is experimental and some scenes may render incorrectly.

+HIP RT (Experimental)
+   Speeds up rendering by enabling AMD hardware ray tracing on RDNA2 and above, with shader fallback on older cards.
-   However this support is experimental and some scenes may render incorrectly.
+   This feature is experimental and some scenes may render incorrectly.

+   This feature is only available when using a *HIP* render device.

 Operating System Settings